realworldocaml/book/en/error-handling.md

 modules in Core.

-Another important way of throwing an exception is the `assert` directive.  `assert` is used for situations where violation of condition in question is a bug.
+Another important way of throwing an exception is the `assert` directive.  `assert` is used for situations where a violation of the condition in question indicates a bug.
 Consider the following piece of code for zipping together two lists.

 ```ocaml
 # let merge_lists xs ys ~f =